wuke32767/Everest/buildscripts/building-everest.md

 If the scripts are integrated into an IDE workflow, it is recommended to force the ide to skip building, since both of them will build the files already.

+There're f# version of these script.
+They should do the same as the bash script, but they are cross-platform.
+Run `dotnet fsi <script_name>.fsx`.